What Is A Revolving Credit Facilities?

-In 2015, ABC Company has taken a revolving credit facility of US $50,000 from RVS Commercial Bank.
+In 2015, ABC Company took a revolving credit facility of US $50,000 from RVS Commercial Bank.
 They wanted to expand upon their operations by buying a new machine for their production house.
-So, in 2015, they took US $20,000 which was payable within 3 months of borrowing.
+So, in 2015, they took the US $20,000 payable within three months of borrowing.
 That’s the reason it was treated under short-term debt.
-In 2016 as well, they took a revolving credit of US $25,000 from the same bank and the payment was due within 90 days of borrowing.
-So in this case as well, the revolving credit was included in the short-term debt.
+In 2016, they also took a revolving credit of US $25,000 from the same bank, and the payment was due within 90 days of borrowing.
+So, in this case, the corporate revolving credit facility was also included in the short-term debt.

-In reality, it is much more complex (we will see in the practical examples).
+In reality, it is much more complex (as seen in the practical examples).

 Source – Nestle Annual Report

-The above balance sheet is the depiction of the long term and short term debt of Nestle in the year 2015 and 2016.
+The above balance sheet depicts the long-term and short-term debt of Nestle in the years 2015 and 2016.

-- Firstly, they had mentioned about two new revolving credit facilities (of the US $4.1 billion and of EUR 2.3 billion) with an initial maturity date of October 2017.
-It had also been mentioned that the group has the ability to convert (if at all) in a one-year term loan.
+- Firstly, they mentioned two new revolving credits (of the US $4.1 billion and EUR 2.3 billion) with an initial maturity date of October 2017.
+It has also been mentioned that the group has the ability to convert (if at all) into a one-year term loan.

-- Secondly, they had also mentioned about the existing revolving credit facilities and their extended maturity date.
+- They also mentioned the existing facilities and their extended maturity date.
 The new maturity date of these revolving credit facilities (one of US $3.0 billion and another of EUR 1.8 billion) had been mentioned as October 2021.

-- Thirdly, they had also remarked that these revolving credit facilities should be treated as a backstop to their short-term debt.
+- Thirdly, they had also remarked that these facilities should be treated as a backstop to their short-term debt.

 source: WalMart 10K Report

-First of all, they had mentioned about their short-term borrowings which are depicted in the following representation –
+First of all, they had mentioned their short-term borrowings, which are depicted in the following representation –

 source: WalMart 10K Report